We have been actively

 * * * *

-If you have a single antique, or a collection of antiques to sell
+If you have a single antique or a collection of antiques to sell

-please Contact Patented-Antiques.com at patentedantiques@gmail.com giving us your PHONE NUMBER
+please contact Patented-Antiques.com at patentedantiques@gmail.com.

 To view examples of the types of antiques and collectibles we have previously